Ghini/ghini.desktop/README.md

 R. K. Brummitt and published by the Royal Botanic Gardens, Kew in 1992 used by permission from RBG Kew.

-All code contained as part of the Buable package is licenced under the GNU GPLv2+.
+All code contained as part of the Bauble package is licenced under the GNU GPLv2+.

 Terms and Names